catarinajesus1/Occupation-rates---Star-Rez-s/README.md

 # Occupation-rates Power BI

-The following report is directed to Star Rez´s Leadership and contains strategies aimed at maximizing occupancy rates and achieve continues growth in 2024 and the upcoming years
+This report is addressed to the leadership team at Star Rez, presenting strategies focused on optimizing occupancy rates and fostering sustained growth in 2024 and beyond.

+Included in this report is the PowerBI file, allowing for the visualization and interactive exploration of dashboards.
+Additionally, a business report accompanies it, featuring key findings, recommendations, and a dashboard screenshot.